Diffusion User Guide: Managing RepositoriesPhabricator User Documentation (Application User Guides)

 However, even for Git and Mercurial they impart additional information to human readers and allow parsers to detect that something is a commit name with high probability (and allow distinguishing between multiple copies of a repository).

 Configuring a callsign can make interacting with a commonly-used repository easier, but you may not want to bother assigning one to every repository if you have some similar, templated, or rarely-used repositories.

 If you choose to assign a callsign to a repository, it must be unique within an install but do not need to be globally unique, so you are free to use the single-letter callsigns for brevity.
-For example, Facebook uses "E" for the Engineering repository, "O" for the Ops repository, "Y" for a Yum package repository, and so on, while Phabricator uses "P", "ARC", "PHU" for libphutil, and "J" for Javelin.
+For example, Facebook uses "E" for the Engineering repository, "O" for the Ops repository, "Y" for a Yum package repository, and so on, while Phabricator uses "P" and Arcanist uses "ARC".
 Keeping callsigns brief will make them easier to use, and the use of one-character callsigns is encouraged if they are reasonably evocative.

 If you configure a callsign like XYZ, Phabricator will activate callsign URIs and activate the callsign identifier (like rXYZ) for the repository.
 These more human-readable identifiers can make things a little easier to interact with.